dialogic-godot/documentation/documentation/classes/class_dialogicgamehandler.md

- Emitted when `signal` effect was reached in text.
+ Emitted when a signal event gets fired from a [TextEvent](class_textevent.md) event.

 ---